mrumkovskis/wabase-wiki/View-Get.md

 **#TODO** '- partneri * pieteikuma_partneri_editable'
 **#TODO** joins vs child/ref

 join clause

 ## `HTTP-get` matched with `get-API`

+Now, when we've discussed `list-API`, the next one in line is `get-API`.
+While the former returns a test so that we can see what is list of records, the latter provides detailed information about one record only.
+The two APIs are very similar and most of the setting are the same.

 Already explained above: filter, = and join, key
 New: key